 Working through Pauline Oliveros’ Deep Listening framework, the workshop will engage clarinetist Heather Roche and a group of participants in a range of listening activities and scenarios.
 These might include more open or closed approaches, exploring the instrument, for example, in terms of its interaction with the acoustic environment, in terms of its spectrality (listening inside the clarinet sound), as part of a vibrant assemblage, or from a social or contextual standpoint.
 The event is created in collaboration with the Listening With collective (convened by Alex De Little), who will be devising a series of responses and participatory scores for listening.

-The day will begin with a range of exercises and activations to prepare listening, followed by three sessions exploring the instrument from distinct standpoints, interspersed by breaks.
-Following the Deep Listening model, gathering and sharing reflection on experience will be central to the day: participants will be invited to discuss and journal responses to the day’s engagement.
-Beyond pure engagement, this workshop is an opportunity to share rich and diverse experiences of listening and to be attentive to the theoretical and compositional insights that these might hold.
+The day began with a range of exercises and activations to prepare listening, followed by three sessions exploring the instrument from distinct standpoints, interspersed by breaks.
+Following the Deep Listening model, gathering and sharing reflection on experience will be central to the day: participants were invited to discuss and journal responses to the day’s engagement.
+Beyond pure engagement, this workshop was designed as an opportunity to share rich and diverse experiences of listening and to be attentive to the theoretical and compositional insights that these might hold.